 Sear the Pork Shoulder.
 Season the pork shoulder with ancho powder, cumin, salt and pepper, then add the pork.
 Sear the cubes 2-3 minutes to brown the pork on all sides, until each side is nicely browned, stirring here and there.

 I like to get a good crust seared into the meat.
 Do this in batches if you need to.
+Drain excess fat if needed as well.

 Time to Simmer.
-Add the reserved verde sauce along with ½ cup chicken stock, or up to a cup if you’d like a thinner chili verde.
+Add the reserved tomatillo sauce along with ½ cup chicken stock, or up to a cup if you’d like a thinner chili verde.
 Bring to a quick boil, then reduce the heat and cover.
 Simmer for 2 hours (you may need longer), until the pork is fork tender.
 It's SO good when slow cooked.

 Remove the chili verde from the heat and stir in the chopped cilantro and juice from 1 lime.